BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/README.md

 ## Architectural Diagram

-This is an example Architecture, the raw data is stored in S3 in CSV format and the curated data is stored in another S3 bucket in Parquet.
+This is an example architecture, the raw data is stored in S3 in CSV format and the curated data is stored in another S3 bucket in Parquet.
 While you might have a different setup, this is only for illustrative purposes.
 Amazon Athena will be used to query both data sources if needed.

 ![architecture-overview-lab2.png](https://s3.amazonaws.com/us-east-1.data-analytics/labcontent/reinvent2017content-abd313/lab2/architecture-overview-lab2.png)